mattwach/tinygo_picocalc/README.md

 ## Serial Communications

-As said above, you have to use the micro USB to program the PI Pico but should not use it while the PicoCalc is powered on, due to the 5V charging hardware issue.
-When you compile with `-serial=uart`:

-    tinygo flash -target=pico -serial=uart

-The USB-C port is now selected for serial communications.

-Note that the PicoCalc hardware tries to change the 18650 batteries when you use the USB-C port.
-It will not overcharge them but can still pull a fair amount of current.
+When using the USB-C port as a serial monitor (via `-serial=uart`), the PicoCalc hardware tries to charge any installed 18650 batteries.
+It will not overcharge them in this case but can still pull a fair amount of current.
 Running with the USB-C port and no batteries will avoid charging the PicoCalc.

 ## Troubleshooting / Debugging